jfrog/setup-jfrog-cli/README.md

 | Important: Only JFrog CLI versions 1.29.0 or above are supported. |
 | --- |

-## Example project
+## Example projects
-To help you get started, you can use [this](https://github.com/jfrog/project-examples/tree/master/github-action-example) sample project on GitHub.
+To help you get started, you can use [these](https://github.com/jfrog/project-examples/tree/master/github-action-examples) sample projects on GitHub.

 # Developing the Action code
 ## Build the code